'National Geographic Endurance' - the first polar newbuild for Lindblad Expeditions. Photo: Marius Ertesvåg.

 According to Lindblad Expeditions, the 'National Geographic Endurance' is a:

 "Next-generation expedition ship, purpose-built for polar navigation.
-A fully stabilized, highly strengthened, ice-class Polar Code PC5 (Category A) vessel, it is designed to navigate polar passages year-round, and safely explore unchartered waters, while providing exceptional comfort.
-Its X-BOW® is key to its design; its powerful wave-slicing action provides an extremely smooth ride in even adverse conditions, and even reduces spray on deck, for superior observation.
+A fully stabilized, highly strengthened, ice-class Polar Code PC5 (Category A) vessel, it is designed to navigate polar passages year-round, and safely explore uncharted waters, while providing exceptional comfort.
+Its X-BOW® is key to its design; its powerful wave-slicing action provides an extremely smooth ride in adverse conditions, and even reduces spray on deck, for superior observation.
 She carries a full suite of expedition tools and offers a variety of experience-enhancing amenities."

 July 2021: Inaugural voyage: The National Geographic Endurance makes her inaugural voyage, embarking in Reykjavik and returning there 17 days later.
-She will explore Iceland, where her walls of gleaming glass and expansive decks will provide optimal viewing of spectacular landscapes and abundant wildlife.
-Then National Geographic Endurance will follow the ice edge off the east coast of Greenland, an Arctic ?savannah? for polar bears, walruses, and whales.
+She will explore Iceland, where her gleaming glass walls and expansive decks will provide optimal viewing of spectacular landscapes and abundant wildlife.
+Then National Geographic Endurance will follow the ice edge off the east coast of Greenland, an "Arctic savannah" for polar bears, walruses, and whales.
 Read more: National Geographic Endurance (expeditions.com)